-Lower School students celebrated National Poetry Month by learning about many different types of poetry and then writing original poetry for two of our Library Poet-trees.
+Lower School students celebrated National Poetry Month by learning about different types of poetry and then writing their own original poetry for two of our Library Poet-trees.
 We built one tree in the hallway outside of the library.

 A second Poet-tree in the form of a sculpture made from natural materials was created by a 5th grade student with help from friends.
 This Poet-tree took up residence inside the library.